Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

         * Easy - allows user to load Game Page with 4 pairs of cards.
         * Medium - allows user to load Game Page with 6 pairs of cards.
         * Hard - allows user to load Game Page with 8 pairs of cards.
-    * How to play button - allows user to open the second modal with rules.
+    * How to play button - allows user to open the second modal with game rules.
-    * About button - allows user to open the thirst modal with description and inspiration of the game with the link where the user can watch all colection of images and read about them.
+    * About button - allows user to open the third modal with description and inspiration of the game.
+It has a link where the user can check all image collection.

 * Game Page has:
-    * game area with number of cards depending on difficulty level where the user can play.
-Cards are real photos of dogs, selected random from the website dog.seo using API.
+    * Game area with number of cards depending on difficulty level where the user can play.
+Cards are real photos of dogs loaded randomly using dgo.ceo API.
-      Game area has also display showing users countdown timer and number of their flips.
+      Game area also displays time spent and number of card flips.
-    * button Restart that allows the user to return to the modal window with difficulty options,
+    * Button Restart allows the user to return to the modal popup with difficulty options.
-    * button Main Menu that allows the user to return to Home Page.
+    * Button Main Menu allows the user to return to Home Page.
-    * final modal window with results of the game, opening when game is finished, with buttons Main Menu and Ok.
+    * Final modal popup shows results of the game.
+It opens when game is finished with Play Again button that acts identically as Restart.

 ### Features left to implement
-* Recording the best results in memory game for the users can compare their results.
+* Saving game results in game memory so users can compare their results.
-* Animation of flipping cards for better looking.
+* Animation of flipping cards for better visualization.
-* Add a dog's image to the final modal window with results of the game - add the most suitable dog's breed for the users, depending on their results.
+* Make a logic for picking the beast suited dog breed to the user based on his game results: time spent and amount of guesses.

-When the game is opened on mobile devices, all modal windows are the same, only game area is changed to a less number of cards in a row.
+On mobile devices all modals and windows are the same.

 ## Technologies Used